 This situation continues until the economy reaches its new equilibrium.

 Meanwhile, if the price level is below the equilibrium price, there is a shortage in the economy.
 Producers raise prices to make more profit.
-And at the same time, aggregate demand decreases because of the tendency of the price level to rise.
+At the same time, aggregate demand decreases because of the tendency of the price level to rise.
 The economy will go to its new equilibrium, and aggregate demand equals aggregate supply.

 Long-run equilibrium